 Once you have received your user name and password, click the Organisation Login link.

 Attach a supporting letter with your form, and a quotation or invoice if you are applying for a grant for a specific item.

-The third party must return a signed Cheque Acknowledgement Form, signed by both parties, and any unused money is to be returned to the fund.
+The third party must return a signed Grant Acknowledgement Form, signed by both parties, and any unused money is to be returned to the fund.
 Please also send photocopies of receipts for items purchased, if appropriate, to Annette Stone, Civic Support, Millmead House, Millmead, Guildford, Surrey GU2 4BB.

 Where the individual concerned is under 21 years of age and resides or attends school in our borough, the application will be automatically directed to the Arundel House Charity.